Let me tell you about how a certain pastor went to Heaven.

 I’m not trying to get something from you.
 I want to get this message into you.
 Generous Christian living transcends both testaments as a way of life for God’s people of all ages and cultures.

 When we give God what’s right, He helps us learn how to live on what’s left.
-Here are a few tips: 1) Sit on major purchases and think about how you will feel 5-10 years down the road.
+Here are a few tips: 1) Sit on major purchases and think about how you will feel 5-10 years later.
 2) Study the difference between your household’s needs and wants.
 3) Don’t spend what you don’t have on things you don’t need.

 I’m not asking you for an offering.